arminmoin/ML-Quadrat/README.md

 ### Full documentation of the DSML
 As mentioned, ML2 is based on the [ThingML](https://github.com/TelluIoT/ThingML) / [HEADS](https://github.com/HEADS-project) projects.
 Therefore, in order to gain a deeper insight and a thorough understanding of the underlying concepts and technologies, you are invited to read the documentations of the said open source projects.

+In principle, a DSML comprises three key components: (i) Abstract syntax. (ii) Concrete syntax. (iii) Semantics.
+The **abstract syntax** of the DSML of ML2 is implemented through the [Xtext grammar](https://github.com/arminmoin/ML-Quadrat/blob/master/ML2/language/thingml/src/org/thingml/xtext/ThingML.xtext).
+The Ecore meta-model is generated automatically out of the Xtext grammar.
+Moreover, the **concrete syntax** of the DSML is realized in the textual (Xtext-based) and graphical (EMF tree-based) forms, as explained above.
+Last but not least, the **semantics** are implemented both via the Xtext framework (in Java and Xtend) on the modeling langauge layer and also through the model-to-code transformations (i.e., code generators, also known as "compilers").

 A typical software model instance that conforms to the meta-model/grammar of the DSML of ML2 consists of 4 main sections and various subsections in Section 3, i.e., "Things":

 #### Section 1.
 Imports